iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___9.0/report.md

 > Cant edit my birthday<br> :date: __2020-08-07 16:48:00__

 > Works mostly as expected; although the medication reminder and tracking has trouble with basic math, which makes me question reliability on rest of the app.
 The medication tracking reliably shows I have taken 100% of my medicine since setting up the reminder; 100% for the month; but only 88% for the week, and each day shows taken.
 Strangely, 88% = 7/8 of a week; does this mean the app thinks a week has 8 days?
 And how can I be 100% for the month, yet not reach that level in the current week.<br> :date: __2020-07-27 15:57:52__

-> Hard to put in my health symptoms.
-Touchy with even short word descriptions.
-Like trying to crack a code that you know nothing about.<br> :date: __2020-07-24 15:02:31__